boschresearch/PR-SSM/README.md

 This is the companion code for the dynamics model learning method reported in the paper Probabilistic Recurrent State-Space Models by Andreas Doerr et al., ICML 2018.
 The paper can be found here https://arxiv.org/abs/1801.10395.
-The code allows the users to reproduce and the PR-SSM results reported in the benchmark and large-scale experiments.
+The code allows the users to reproduce the PR-SSM results reported in the benchmark and large-scale experiments.
 Please cite the above paper when reporting, reproducing or extending the results.

 ## Purpose of the project